MiguelCastillo/Brackets-Themes/README.md

 ===============

 * Automatic loading of CodeMirror's themes as shipped with Brackets.
 * Automatic loading of custom themes.
-For custom themes 101 primer, please ready bolow.
+For custom themes 101 primer, please ready below.
 Handy if you want to create your own themes or already have themes you want to keep when you upgrade brackets.

 Screenshot